leelakrishna-cloud/leelakrishna-cloud/README.md

 ## Education

-Currently pursuing a Ph.D. in Management (Business Analytics & AI/ML) at SRM University, India (expected 2029), focused on applying AI and machine learning to real-world business and banking challenges.
+Currently pursuing a **Ph.D**. in Management (**Business Analytics & AI/ML**) at SRM University, India (expected 2029), focused on applying AI and machine learning to real-world business and banking challenges.

 ---